-In 2009, after tireless lobbying by the HRC, Barack Obama signed into law the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act.
+In 2009, after tireless lobbying by the HRC, Barack Obama signed into law the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act (2009).
 A response to the horrific killing of Matthew Shepard, this act expanded on the 1960 US federal hate crime law to include crimes prompted by a victim's sexual orientation, gender identity, or disability (US Senate, 2009).
 It aimed to protect LGBT rights by providing millions of dollars to enhance police and prosecutorial resources (Spade, 2011, p.
 89).
-This law, however, was also the rider to the controversial National Defense Authorization Act for the fiscal year of 2010, an act that had authorized \$680 billion for the Pentagon in the fiscal year 2010, makmilitary budget ever ing it largest 2009/10/30).
+This law, however, was also the rider to the controversial National Defense Authorization Act for the fiscal year of 2010, an act that had authorized \$680 billion for the Pentagon in the fiscal year 2010, making it the largest military budget ever (Martin, 2009/10/30).
 Therefore when people were rallying around what they considered to be the advancement of gay civil rights in the US, they were also rallying around increased US military spending, as well as military expansion overseas (US Senate, 2009).